 This section describes the deadstart displays and options provided by the common testing and initialization (CTI) module.
 The initial options (\A\) display always appears first.
 From the \A\ display, you can select additional options or you can instruct the system to proceed with automatic system deadstart.

-The $A^$ display provides four options as figure 2-14 illustrates.
+The $A^$ display provides four options as figure 2-15 illustrates.

-Option Description

-- (CR) OS load automatic.
+Option Description (CR) OS load automatic.
+Refer to following description of OS Load Automatic (CR) Option for detailed information.
 Press CR to load the operating system with no intervention on your part.
-Additional options cannot be selected after this entry. - O Deadstart with operator intervention.
+Additional options cannot be selected after this entry.

+- O Deadstart with operator intervention.
 Select this option to display the operator intervention (\O\) display.
 The \O\ display is described later in this section. - U Utilities.
 Select this option to display the utility (\U\) display.
 The \U\ display is described later in this section. - M Offline maintenance.
 Select this option to initiate the offline maintenance tests.
-Refer to the MSL 100 Off-Line Maintenance System Library Reference Manual for more information.
+Refer to a customer engineer more information.

-The version of CTI is indicated at the bottom of the $A^$ display.
+The version of CTI is indicated at the bottom of the \A\ display.

 A

 (CR) - OS LOAD AUTOMATIC

-0 - DEADSTART WITH OPERATOR INTERVENTION
+o . - DEADSTART WITH OPERATOR INTERVENTION

 υ - UTILITIES

 м - OFFLINE MAINTENANCE

-Сті A00
+СТІ - A01

-Figure 2-14.
+Figure 2-15.
 CTI Initial Options (\A) Display